koenrane/KR-new-site/content/design.md

 Figure: I love sweating the small stuff. :) Notice how aligned "`FlTl`" is!

 ### I added a dash through the 0's
+While EB Garamond is a lovely font, it has a few problems out-of-the-box.
+Here's

 However, as of April 2024, EB Garamond did not support slashed zeroes (the `zero` feature).
 The unslashed zeroes looked quite similar to the letter 'o.'
 Furthermore, the italicized font did not support the `cv11` OpenType feature for oldstyle numerals (such as '2', which only reach up to the x-height of lowercase letters).
 This meant that the italicized oldstyle '1' looked like "<span class="small-caps">I</span>", which wasn't very pleasant to my eyes.

 Therefore, I paid [Hisham Karim](https://www.fiverr.com/hishamhkarim) $121 to add these features.
 I have notified the maintainer of the EB Garamond font. 😌